 2. develop a competitive compensation package

 You may not know how competitive your current salary and compensation package is for production supervisors, both inside and outside your state.
-So head on over to Randstad's 2019 Salary Guide to determine where your organization stands in the local and national job markets.
+So head on over to Randstad's salary guide to determine where your organization stands in the national job market.

-Compensation for production supervisors can differ greatly from one organization to the next, so use our salary calculator to see the latest data on pay rates for production supervisors and other similar roles in any of your operational markets.
+The national averages included in our salary guide make a great place to start.
+But since compensation for production supervisors can differ greatly from one organization to the next, use our salary calculator to see the latest data on pay rates for production supervisors and other similar roles in any of your operational markets.

 As people move up in their careers, hourly wages and salaries aren't the only compensation they look for.
 With some organizations, production supervisors also are compensated based on efficiencies and profits goals.
 If your competitors offer bonuses for meeting these types of goals, look into whether or not your organization can compete in the same way.